B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/CreateSchemaStructureTutorial.rst

     SR CreateSchemaStructure -rf '/path/to/recommendations.tsv' -ff '/path/to/tutorial_schema/schema_seed' -o '/path/to/CreateSchemaStructure_output' -c 6 --nocleanup

 - Replace `/path/to/files/` with the actual path to the files.
+- Use the recommendation.tsv example file in the `CreateSchemaStructure` folder.
+This file was created using the `IdentifySpuriousGenes` module and the "Choice" actions were altered randomly.

 3. Press Enter to execute the command.